evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 While the modeled data usually doesn't need much cleaning due to the hindcast's extensive validation, the measured data sources from buoys and stations are much more vulnerable to inconsistencies in the data.

-All QA procedures are implemented using functions from [Pecos](https://pecos.readthedocs.io/en/latest/index.html), that are exposed through [MHKiT](https://mhkit-software.github.io/MHKiT/index.html) API.
+All QA procedures are implemented using functions from [Pecos](https://pecos.readthedocs.io/en/latest/index.html), that are exposed through [MHKiT](https://mhkit-software.github.io/MHKiT/index.html).

 Pecos reference: